ocatias/AMP_FIDO-/README.md

 This is why my final results are stored in "Eval/Results".
 To make the graphs use gnuplot and load the corresponding scripts: i.e. call "gnuplot" and then "load plot_diss.p" (and then restart gnuplot and call another script), the pictures will then be in the "Picture" folder.

+### Replicating the Benchmarks
+These are all of the main throughput benchmarks (take a look at the report for more details):
+- ./bench.out enqdeq 0 0
+- ./bench.out pairs 0 0
+- ./bench.out pairs 0 0.9
+- ./bench.out enqdeq 0.5 0
+- ./bench.out enqdeq 0.5 0.9
+- ./bench.out enqdeq 0.01 0
+- ./bench.out enqdeq 0.3 0
+- ./bench.out enqdeq 0.3 0.9

 ## Tests
 All of the tests can be just run without any parameters.
 If one wants to test other properties then they need to change the code directly.
 The way the test are configured right now is not the only way I tested the queues.